 Department of Defense (DOD), General Services Administration (GSA), and National Aeronautics and Space Administration (NASA).

 Under the provisions of the Paperwork Reduction Act of 1995 (44 U.S.C.
-Chapter 35), the Federal Acquisition Regulation (FAR) Secretariat has submitted to the Office of Management and Budget (OMB) a request to review and approve an extension of a currently approved information collection requirement concerning commerce patent regulations.
-A request for public comments was published in the Federal Register at 73 FR 10006, February 25, 2008.
-No comments were received.
+Chapter 35), the Federal Acquisition Regulation (FAR) Secretariat will be submitting to the Office of Management and Budget (OMB) a request to review and approve a reinstatement of a previously approved information collection requirement concerning Commerce Patent Regulations.

-Submit comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden to the General Services Administration, Regulatory Secretariat Division, 1800 F Street, NW., Room 4041, Washington, DC 20405.
+Submit comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to: General Services Administration (GSA), Regulatory Secretariat (VPR), 1800 F Street, NW., Room 4041, Washington, DC 20405.
 Please cite OMB Control No. 9000-0095, Commerce Patent Regulations, in all correspondence.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-As a result of the Department of Commerce (Commerce) publishing a final rule in the Federal Register implementing Public Law 98-620 (52 FR 8552, March 18, 1987), a revision to FAR Subpart 27.3 to implement the Commerce regulation was published in the Federal Register as an interim rule on June 12, 1989 (54 FR 25060).
+As a result of the Department of Commerce (Commerce) publishing a final rule in the Federal Register implementing Pub.
+L. 98-620 (52 FR 8552, March 18, 1987), a revision to FAR Subpart 27.3 to implement the Commerce regulation was published in the Federal Register as an interim rule on June 12, 1989 (54 FR 25060).
 The final rule was published without change on June 21, 1990.

 B. Annual Reporting Burden

 Total Burden Hours: 45,630.